O'Rourke Promises To 'Take Your AR-15,' But Americans Are Split On Buybacks

 Americans are broadly split on their support for a mandatory buyback program of assault-style weapons.

-A recent NPR/PBS NewsHour/Marist poll found 46% of Americans are against Congress passing legislation for such a program, with 45% in favor.
+A recent NPR/PBS NewsHour/Marist poll found that 46% of Americans are against Congress passing legislation for such a program and 45% are in favor.
 And the divide in support splits along partisan lines, with Republicans and independent voters opposing the idea.

-More striking is the divide among women and men: 55% of women think Congress should pass legislation creating a mandatory buyback program, with 61% of men against it.
+More striking is the divide between women and men: 55% of women think Congress should pass legislation creating a mandatory buyback program, and 61% of men are against it.

 There is more consensus on other initiatives, according to the poll, such as laws that would screen for the types of people who could use a gun.